 Teaching & Training Tracks

-If you want to see the talk, you can head over to my FB page ‘Creating’
+If you want to view a recording of the talk, you can head over to the FB page ‘Creating’

 Chris’s time at IATEFL 2022 & the wonderful city of Belfast